-It is agreed that this Memorandum of Understanding is of no force or effect until ratified and approved by the Board of Supervisors of the County of Lassen.
+It is agreed that this Memorandum of Understanding is of no force of effect until ratified and approved by the Board of Supervisors of the County of Lassen.

-ARTICLE 1.05 RECOGNITION.
+ARTICLE 1 .05 RECOGNITION.

-Lassen County Road Workers Association is hereby recognized as the employee organization for those employees who are represented by said Association occupying job classifications listed on Attachment A.
+Lassen County Peace Officer Management Association is hereby recognized as the employee organization for those employees who are represented by said Association occupying the job classifications of Lieutenant and Captain.